sreeharin/kuberan/README.md

 # kuberan
-Open source platform to create and share trading strategy for the indian stock market
+Open source platform to create and share trading strategy for the Indian stock market